aiThanet/TopWarAutomation/README.md

 - **important1** you need to set your warhammer formation at 2nd formation
 - **important2** please go to `config.json` to set your position depend on your screen size
 - it will freeze at some page and you need to manually go to base/world map
-- your current vit can't exceed 100 otherwise it can't get the VIT

 ### Show Case
 ![example](./images/Example.gif)